We're still riding

 Bringing joy to life

 I first put my daughter on a pony when she was 2, she squealed with delight and loved it.
 I continued to visit places where she could get a pony ride, farm parks and pony centres.
-When she was 5 she was diagnosed with an Autistic Spectrum Condition, she found school intolerably difficult and began suffering with anxiety.
-Together with her Grandparents I decided to home educate her.
+When she was 5 she was diagnosed with an Autistic Spectrum Condition, she found school intolerably difficult and began suffering from anxiety.
+Together with her Grandparents, I decided to home educate her.
 This wasn’t easy as her behaviour could be challenging.
 Trying to fill her week with activities she might engage with and opportunities to meet other people, I came across the local Riding For The Disabled Association group.
 I took her along to watch, although she didn’t like being around all the people, she wanted to ride a pony.
 She went along every Monday morning with her Grandmother and it soon became the highlight of her week.
 I started to arrange more 1:1 lessons and hacks, but when she was nine a horse shied and she fell breaking her collarbone.
 A nasty break meant months of what she described as ‘misery’ not being able to ride.

 She soon got back to it, building her strength, skills and confidence.
 Through the RDA she gradually made friendships, learned it’ll how to cope better with situations that made her anxious.
 She competed with them at local level and in 2019 at National level which was massively challenging to her being away from home.
-Through the riding stables she was able to then loan the horse she had competed on and started going to help out on the yard.
+Through the riding stables, she was able to then loan the horse she had competed on and started going to help out on the yard.
 Tragically the horse died suddenly just a couple of months later.
 Bravely, she went back to her lessons on different horses and became an RDA volunteer.
 In January 2020 Echo came into her life.
 She has well and truly fallen in love with this horse.
 She’s gentle and clever but stubborn and fiery, just like my daughter.
-They make a great pair, and have done well in the couple of local competitions that she’s been able to do this year.
+They make a great pair and have done well in the couple of local competitions that she’s been able to do this year.
 When I watch her in her lessons, she concentrates and works hard, copes with the endless instructions and corrections, focusing like I’ve never seen her on anything else.
 My daughter has grown up so much, she’s able to do things I never thought she would.
 There have been difficult times and big challenges but she feels able to cope when she’s with her horse.
-Everyone at the stables have been really supportive of her and she is determined to make horses her career.
+Everyone at the stables has been really supportive of her and she is determined to make horses her career.
 Her relationship with horses has given her purpose and determination to overcome difficulties and brought calm and joy into her life.

 Judge Eventer Tom McEwen said: My winner for the inspirational stories is Sally James with her daughter and the great work they have done along with the RDA.
 Every story with the RDA is inspiring especially as we all know the hard work that goes in behind it.